-With summertime fast approaching we turn our thoughts to the body beautiful, getting fit and looking good!
+With summertime well and truly here we turn our thoughts to the body beautiful, getting fit and looking good!
 And like most people living in the UK we cant wait for the opportunity to get out into the sunshine.
 The sun being extremely powerful needs to be treated with the up most respect, even on a cloudy overcast day the sun has the potential to burn!!
 So lets talk about coconut oil for sunscreen protection.

 Now there are hundreds of thousands of blogs and posts out there as you would expect all with conflicting views and theory’s on whether or not coconut oil can be used as a sunscreen, having done a little bit of our own research we thought we would contribute our thoughts and would love to hear yours.